Zygmunt Podhorski: Biography

 Podhorski was born in 1891 in the real estate of Popudnia, located in Kiev Governorate, Russian Empire (now: Ukraine), in a family of Polonized Russian knyazs, which had settled in Polish Kresy in the 16th century.
-In 1909, he graduated from a high school in Warsaw, and then spent his compulsory military service at 9th Uhlan Regiment at Bila Tserkva, where in 1911 was promoted to the rank of chorazy.
-In 1911–1914, Podhorski studied at Agricultural Department of the Jagiellonian University.
-Since he was a junior officer of the Russian Army, to avoid arrest Podhorski left Kraków in August 1914, shortly before the outbreak of the war.
+In 1909, he graduated from a high school in Warsaw, and then spent his compulsory military service at 9th Uhlan Regiment at Bila Tserkva, where in 1911 he was promoted to the rank of chorazy.
+In 1911–1914 Podhorski studied at Agricultural Department of the Jagiellonian University.
+Since he was a junior officer of the Russian Army, Podhorski left Kraków to avoid arrest in August 1914, shortly before the outbreak of the war.

 During World War I, Podhorski fought in Russian cavalry.
 In March 1915 he was promoted to podporucznik, and in October of that year was wounded during a skirmish with Austrian troops.
 He returned to active service in May 1916, and in February 1917 was transferred to 1st Uhlan Regiment, which consisted mostly of ethnic Poles.
 Podhorski distinguished himself in the Battle of Krechowce (July 24, 1917), for which he was awarded the Order of St. George, and promoted to poruchik (August 1917).

-In September 1917, 1st Uhlan Regiment was merged into Polish I Corps in Russia under General Jozef Dowbor-Musnicki.
+In September 1917, 1st Uhlan Regiment was merged into Polish I Corps in Russia under General Józef Dowbór-Muśnicki.
 In May 1918, after Polish Corps had been disarmed by German Ober Ost in Babruysk, Podhorski was transferred to Polish forces in Kuban, and later served as military attaché of Polish envoy in Kiev.
 On November 3, 1918, he returned to Poland, and became involved in creation of Polish cavalry forces.
 On November 11, 1918, ahead of a mounted squadron, he seized military barracks located on Koszykowa Street in Warsaw, disarming German soldiers stationed there.
 On December 6 he was promoted to rittmeister, and soon afterwards sent to southeastern Poland, to fight in the Polish-Ukrainian War.